camunda/camunda/qa/import-performance-tests/README.md

 mvn -Pstatic-data-import-performance-test clean verify
 ```

-please note that test relies on the fact that you already have Camunda BPM Platform started and
+please note that test relies on the fact that you already have Camunda Platform started and
 configured to connect ot the database against which test will be run.
 Elasticsearch
 instance will be started by maven.